 If possible, the student should first discuss the matter with the individual(s) directly involved.
-If no resolution results, the student should consult his or her advisor, DGS, Chair, the Ombuds officer, or an appropriate dean or administrator in GSAS.
-The Office for Graduate Affairs may help with informal resolutions and offer suggestions about resolving the matter within the student's department of program, if applicable.
+If no resolution results, the student should consult their advisor, DGS, Chair, the Ombuds officer, or an appropriate dean or administrator in GSAS.
+The VI Administration may help with informal resolutions and offer suggestions about resolving the matter within the student's department of program, if applicable.
 Every effort should be made to resolve the matter at an informal level before escalating the complaint to the status of a formal grievance.
 Discussions aimed at informal resolution must remain confidential and generally last for no more than 30 working days.